UNFPA Funding & Kemp-Kasten: An Explainer

 How much funding does the U.S. provide to UNFPA?

-The U.S. played a key role in the launch of UNFPA in 1969 and was, until 1985, the largest donor to the agency.11 More recently, in 2015, the U.S. was the third largest donor to UNFPA,12 having contributed almost $76 million (8% of all contributions),13 and in FY 2016, the U.S. contributed $69 million to UNFPA, including $30.7 million in core support and an additional $38.3 million in non-core support for other project activities.14 Prior to the recent Kemp-Kasten determination, FY 2017 was funded at the FY 2016 level under a continuing resolution (CR); under the CR, funding for UNFPA was expected to total $32.5 million in core support and potentially millions more for other project activities.15 According to UNFPA, contributions to core resources allow the agency to support any activity, while contributions to non-core resources – funds earmarked for a specific purpose – may only be used for the stated project or activity.16 Governments provide contributions toward UNFPA core and non-core resources on a voluntary basis, since UNFPA does not assess a required contribution from governments.17
+The U.S. played a key role in the launch of UNFPA in 1969 and was, until 1985, the largest donor to the agency.10 More recently, in 2015, the U.S. was the third largest donor to UNFPA,11 having contributed almost $76 million (8% of all contributions),12 and in FY 2016, the U.S. contributed $69 million to UNFPA, including $30.7 million in core support and an additional $38.3 million in non-core support for other project activities.13 Congress included $32.5 million in core support for UNFPA in FY 2017, which will be withheld due to Kemp-Kasten, as will millions more for other specific project activities.14 According to UNFPA, contributions to core resources allow the agency to support any activity, while contributions to non-core resources – funds earmarked for a specific purpose – may only be used for the stated project or activity.15 Governments provide contributions toward UNFPA core and non-core resources on a voluntary basis, since UNFPA does not assess a required contribution from governments.16

 How is a determination about Kemp-Kasten made?